 - Speak up if you are confused, need information, or see something that seems wrong to you.

-- Build a relationship with the principal so that you can set goals and expectations with him or her.
+- Build a relationship with the principal so that you can set goals and expectations with her.

 - Build your case.
 Research the issue.
 This might mean learning the voting history of the school board members, finding out if other schools or districts have attempted something similar to your project, or gathering data from a scientific study.

-- Learn to use the media strategically to advance your cause.
+- Use the media strategically to advance your cause.

 - To help prevent blaming and provide a common goal, emphasize that your efforts are focused on improving the school and raising student achievement.